Rheumatoid Arthritis Treatment

 Severe RA, if left untreated, can result in deformity and contractures as the disease erodes the articular cartilage of the joint.
 The disease typically affects more than one joint in a symmetrical pattern.
 RA can affect almost any joint, including the hands, feet, ankles, spine, shoulders, elbows, hips, knees and even the jaw.

 There is currently no cure for Rheumatoid Arthritis; however, the symptoms of the condition can be treated through a number of different methods, resulting in a decrease in pain and an increase in joint function.
 Treatment methods depend on the severity and progress of the disease, as well as its level of impact on the joints.
-Non-surgical treatments include medication and physical therapy programs, and these more conservative treatments are preferable.
+Non-surgical treatments include medications such as steroids (prednisone), NSAIDs (non-steroidal anti-inflammatory drugs) and DMARDs (disease modifying antirheumatic drugs), physical therapy programs, and lifestyle modifications.
+These more conservative treatments are preferable.
 If chronic pain and loss of function caused by the disease persists, total joint replacement surgery may be indicated to remove the damaged joint tissue, relieve the pain and restore normal function.